 Saving for college costs is important.
 But there’s more to college planning than just saving money.
-Consider these ideas to help you cut back on the cost of college.
+Consider these ideas to help you save on the cost of college.
 Remember, every dollar that you don’t have to put toward college tuition can be reallocated for other important purposes, such as retirement savings.

-Cut college costs
+How to cut college costs

 Ask these questions and discover ways to potentially reduce your out-of-pocket expenses: